larsrickert/nginx-proxy/README.md

 # Nginx proxy

-The nginx proxy is used to easily deploy any docker application and connect it to a domain (e.g. blog.example.com).
-It will automatically manage and renew ssl certificates.
+This repo contains documentation about how to use the official [nginx-proxy docker image](https://hub.docker.com/r/jwilder/nginx-proxy) from jwilder to deploy any application on your linux server.
+It will automatically connect an arbitrary domain (e.g. blog.example.com) to the application and manage/renew ssl certificates.

 <br />